farukbeygo/personal_website/README.md

 ## Installation

-To install and run the website locally, clone the repository and run `npm start`.
+To install and run the website locally, clone the repository and run `node index.js`.

 ## Deployment